MFR6340/theenglishextension.org/young-world-3/unit-2: Friendships.md

 *This post contains links.
 If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*

 **This unit covers the attributes of a good friend.
 It also discusses emotions and feelings.
-Here are some suggestions for native English speakers for literature that is related to this theme:**
+Here are some literature suggestions for native English speakers related to this theme:**

+## Books
 ### Cricket in Times Square, by George Selden

 <img src="https://i.imgur.com/VmP0bSZ.png" width="25%" />